huerfAna/jquery-pagination/README.md

 ### Options
     {
-        data_element: 'li', // Holds element containing each seperate piece of data to be paginated.
+        // Element containing each seperate piece of data to be paginated.
+        data_element: 'li',

+        // The pagination navigation container
-        pag_element: 'div',
+        pag_element: '#pagination_nav',

-        pag_nav_el : '<a class="pagination_page" href="#">${$item.data}</a>', // Holds the template to be rendered for each individual pagination link.
+        // Holds the template to be rendered for each individual pagination link. pag_nav_el : '<a class="pagination_page" href="#">${$item.data}</a>',

-        page_pointer: 0,
+        // First page to be shown.
         start_page: 0,

-        widget_type: 'paginator',
-        items_a_page: 5 // Number of items on a single page.
+        // Number of items on a single page.
+        items_a_page: 5
     }